"For we are His workmanship, created in Christ Jesus for good works ..."

 Crystal Rapp graduated from Elon University (formerly Elon College) in North Carolina with a double major in History and Social Science and a minor in Political Science.
 She has taught drama and directed plays in St. Mary’s County for eight years.
 Crystal spent several years working as a Museum Teacher at Historic St. Mary’s City and later worked with the Poiema Players (a local homeschool group) in 2000.
 Crystal has studied acting and music, taking classes in the Stanislavski Method, Meisner Technique, and Voice classes.
 Crystal has performed on stage and in film and has been involved in the local theatre as an actress and volunteer.
 She is passionate about teaching and directing and has greatly enjoyed working with students from pre-school to Senior High.
 Crystal’s desire is to teach students to give glory to God and reflect His creativity as they grow and perform in the Dramatic Arts.

 Samuel Shelton, born and raised in Clifton TX, has taken courses through Gold Light Studio’s Atelier program for fine art.
 He currently studies at the Academy of Arts University in order to be a teacher of fine art in a College setting.
 Samuel has a great love for drawing and painting the human figure with classical methods.
 Samuel and his family reside in Calvert County.

 Shelley Suckow graduated from the University of Minnesota, Deluth, with a BAS in Mathematics.
-Shelley’s husband is in the Marine Corps so she has been able to explore and teach in many areas of the country.
+Shelley’s husband served in the Marine Corps so she has been able to explore and teach in many areas of the country.
 Her teaching experiences range from private tutoring to accredited tutorials to the public school system and community college.
 During their first tour in MD, Shelley taught at Great Mills HS and then at CCT after her first child was born.
-This will be Shelley’s third year teaching at CCT.
+This will be Shelley’s fourth year teaching at CCT.